 Bayside Family Dentist Discusses Link Between Acid Reflux & Gum Disease

 If you suffer from GERD (Gastroesophageal Acid Reflux Disease), you are also at risk for gum disease.
 GERD allows the acid to come back from your stomach into your esophagus and then eventually it finds its way into your mouth.
 This isn’t just a dangerous medical condition, but there can be dental concerns stemming from it as well.
+Learn more with your Bayside family dentist, Dr. Davantzis, by reading on below.

 There are many reasons why a person can suffer from gum disease and acid reflux happens to be one of them.
 The acid causes irritation of your gums which can turn into periodontal disease.
 It’s much like allowing your teeth to bathe in acid.